Rossbourne School: Co-curricular

 Rossbourne offers several co-curricular activities such as sport and music.
 The school is a member of the Southern Special Schools Sports Association.
 Inter-school sport is played on Friday afternoons with a different sport being offered each term.
 There are also the selective swimming, athletics and snowsports teams.
 Older students can participate in the Human-Powered Vehicle programme.
 Several musical ensembles are available, and a musical is performed each year.

 External programmes

 In the Senior School, students may go to TAFE and take a course in preparation for life after school.

 A camp programme is run in each year level.
-This consists of surf camps for Middle and Transition students, and a bi-annual interstate camp for Senior school students.
+This consists of beach camp for Yr 7 & 8 and surf camp Yr 9 & 10students, and a bi-annual interstate camp for Senior school students.
 An adventure camp is run in the years that interstate camps do not run.
 Camps are compulsory and all students have one camp a year, although some may have two or three due to Human-Powered Vehicle and/or snowsports commitments.